guillaume savaton - au mouvant sillage

 Let’s try to simulate a non-trivial circuit in Racket using the techniques proposed in the previous post.

-Virgule is a 32-bit RISC processor core that supports most of the base instruction set of the RISC-V specification (RV32I).
+Vermicel is a 32-bit RISC processor core that supports most of the base instruction set of the RISC-V specification (RV32I).
 It was initially designed and implemented in VHDL to serve as an illustration for the digital electronics course that I teach.
-The VHDL source code is not publicly available yet but you can get an overview of what Virgule is by using its web-based simulator emulsiV and reading its documentation.
+The VHDL source code is not publicly available yet but you can get an overview of what Vermicel is by using its web-based simulator emulsiV and reading its documentation.

 Read more…